arghyadutta/basic-latex/README.md

-# basic-latex
-A basic paper template.
+A simple LaTeX template for papers.